PrestaShop/prestashop-specs/core/back-office/Localization-Currencies-List-Add-Edit.md

 The merchant can reset the format of a language by clicking on the reset button next to the edit button.

+The decimals and thousands separating format are defined by the CLDR, so for each language, the radio have an adapted the display.
+Any updates on the symbol input will update the 4 propositions on the radio button.

-By clicking save on the popin, it will save the edit currency form (the form on the top of the language table) as well.
+By clicking "Apply" on the popin, it will save the format currency and updates the language format table with the new format.

 ## Edit a currency

 All the inputs is full filled by saved data from the currency to be edited.
-So when the user edits the format, a pop-in will open in which the user can change the symbol and its position on the price display through a radio button.
+So when the user edits the format, a pop-in will open in which the user can change the currency format.
+The symbol and its position on the price display can be edited with an text input for the symbol and through a radio button with 4 propositions:
+- just in front of the amount, X999.99
+- in front with a space between the symbol and the amount, X 999.99
+- just after the amount, 999.99X
+- ater the amount with a space between them, 999.99 X

 _Pop-in full filled with the yen currency data._
 ![Pop-in full filled with the yen currency data](/img/Edit_Popin_edit_format_currency.png)

-The decimals and thousands separating format are defined by the CLDR, so for each language, the radio have an adapted display.
-The currency symbol in the radio is also displaying the symbol of currency that the user is editing.
+The decimals and thousands separating format are defined by the CLDR, so for each language, the radio have an adapted the display.
+Any updates on the symbol input will update the 4 propositions on the radio button.

-By clicking save on the popin, it will save the edit currency form (the form on the top of the language table) as well.
+By clicking "Apply" on the popin, it will save the format currency and updates the language format table with the new format.

 # DESIGN